 Financial Support: The Mobility Grant

 The EU Commission supports your participation in the Erasmus+ programme with a mobility grant.
+This grant will be awarded automatically, there is no need for a separate application for funding.
 There are two types of mobility abroad:

 Long Term Mobility

-If your studies abroad require you to be present at your host university physically for at least 2 but no more than 12 months, you will receive an Erasmus+ mobility grant in the academic year of 2023/2024 that amounts to the sums given by the EU and detailed below:
+If your studies abroad require you to be present at your host university physically for at least 2 but no more than 12 months, you will receive an Erasmus+ mobility grant.
+For the academic year of 2024/25 there will be the following rates applicable:

 Countries of group 1 (600 EUR per month and 20 EUR per additional day)

-Denmark, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Norway, Sweden, United Kingdom
+Austria, Belgium, Denmark, Finland, France, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Netherlands, Norway, Sweden, Switzerland, United Kingdom

 Countries of group 2 (540 EUR per month and 18 EUR per additional day)

-Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Republic of North Macedonia, Romania, Slovakia, Slovenia, Turkey
+Bulgaria, Croatia, Hungary, Lithuania, Poland, Republic of North Macedonia, Romania, Serbia, Turkey

 The physical mobility phase can be combined with a virtual phase.
 There is no given timeframe for the virtual phase and no additional funding is possible during this time.